You simply can’t rely on customers walking through the door right now or landing on your website automatically. Advertising is essential.

 That means spending time creating new dedicated landing pages for each of your services in every location you operate in.
 Your content must then be adequately optimised in line with these keywords.
 You have to give your audience an opportunity to find you based on the needs of their local searches.

-Many local businesses will have the objective of improving footfall into their physical locations.
+As restrictions are looking to ease up many local businesses will have the objective of safely improving footfall into their physical locations.
 To do this effectively your online advertising needs to work in tandem with your brick-and-mortar stores.